-“Our natural core body temperature is maintained by multiple thermo-regulatory mechanisms designed to protect us from excessive heat build-up,” Diaz says.
+“Our natural core body temperature is maintained by multiple thermo-regulatory mechanisms designed to protect us from excessive heat build-up,” Dr. Diaz continues.
 “Dilation of our blood vessels, perspiration, and increased breathing all work to cool the body and maintain normal temperature at all times.
 It is therefore unlikely that a long bath, sauna, or a hot tub would affect the number and quality of a woman's ‘oocytes' (eggs)."

 This article was originally published on